-The Massachusetts Natural Heritage and Endangered Species Program (NHESP) maintains a list of species that are protected under the Massachusetts Endangered Species Act (MESA).
-Criteria used to determine extinction risk are primarily rarity in the state, population trend, and overall threat.
-NHESP has reported observations of nineteen species of fish and wildlife, and five plant species that are indigenous to Groton are considered endangered, threatened, or of special concern (See appendix).
+concern.
 The Nashua River watershed supports the largest contiguous and unfragmented population of Blanding's Turtles in Massachusetts.
 Blanding's turtles require a large area as they move over varied types of landscapes throughout their lives, including vernal pools, swamps, and fields.
 Portions of the Nashua River and two of its tributaries in Groton (the Squannacook River and Unkety Brook) support endangered dragonflies and freshwater mussels.

 Rare species reside in Groton because there is enough intact habitat to support them.

 One of the primary signs of human interference with the natural environment and threats to biodiversity is the presence of invasive species.
-The Invasive Species Committee has identified several common invasive species that threaten Groton's habitats, including plants such as European Buckthorn, Oriental Bittersweet, Multiflora Rose, Japanese Honeysuckle, and Purple Loosestrife.
-Additionally, several invasive insects, like the Spotted Lanternfly, Jumping Worm, Emerald Ash Borer, and Browntail Moth, have been spotted in or near Groton.
+The Invasive Species Committee has identified several common invasive species that threaten Groton's habitats, including plants such as European Buckthorn, Asian Bittersweet, Multiflora Rose, Japanese Honeysuckle, Japanese Knotweed, and Purple Loosestrife.
+Additionally, the Emerald Ash Borer beetle, woolly adelgid, and Jumping worm are present in the town and impact forest ecosystems.
+Other invasive species such as the Spotted Lanternfly and the Browntail Moth have been spotted near Groton.35